Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so baseline is 3.
-The description reinforces the gateway parameter's origin but adds no new meaning beyond the schema description.
+Schema description coverage is 100%, so baseline is 3.
+The description reiterates the gateway constraint already in the schema ('must be a gateway name from opnsense_route_gateway_list'), adding no new parameter-level meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.